Compare Voltage Converter Step Down Transformers

 If voltage conversion is desired, a transformer will usually be included in either the ac input or output circuitry.
 This transformer may also provide isolation between the input and output AC circuits.
 A battery may also be added to the DC circuitry to improve the converter's ride-through during brief outages in the input power.

 For the past 15 years, modern 50 Hz transformer materials technology has improved and have become a far more practical and significantly less expensive alternative.
 As a result for most applications, the 50 Hz to 60 Hz frequency converter has become redundant for most appliances.
-A 50 Hz transformer will comfortably run on 60 Hz mains supply, with the added advantage of running a much cooler operation.
+A 50 Hz transformer will comfortably run on a 60 Hz mains supply, with the added advantage of running a much cooler operation.
 The disadvantage is the 50 Hz transformer is at least 10% heavier and bulkier than the 60 Hz transformer.
-The 50 Hz transformer, due to their additional material design and bulk is capable of generating 20% more flux lines required to operate on a 60Hz AC supply.
+The 50 Hz transformer, due to its additional heavy-duty design and bulk is capable of generating 20% more flux lines required to operate on a 60Hz AC supply.
 The compact and slighter 60 Hz transformers will not work as well on 50Hz mains power.
-They readily overheat and not run efficiently, risking damage to the appliance.
+They readily overheat and do not run efficiently, risking damage to the appliance.

-The 8ZED™ Step-Down transformers, set to convert 240V 50 Hz AC mains supply to very successfully operate appliances built for 60 Hz 120V AC supply frequency.
-Similarly, 8ZED™ Step Up transformers are extensively used to safely run modern 50 Hz Australian appliances on American 60 Hz power grids.
+The 8ZED™ Step-Down transformers, set to convert 240V 50 Hz AC mains supply to very successfully operate the appliances built for 60 Hz 120V AC supply frequency.
+Similarly, 8ZED™ Step-Up transformers are extensively used to safely run modern 50 Hz Australian appliances on American 60 Hz power grids.
 Many thousands of 8ZED™ transformers are used in commercial and consumer applications for over a decade.
 8ZED™ is the trusted supplier to discerning users including The American Embassy for Consulate and Defence applications.
 Always check with manufacturers recommendations before making a selection, or contact customer helpline support at WallCann.